kuyaEJ/Instagram-Clone/README.md

-# Instagram Clone A Full Stack React & Firebase Application
+# Instagram Clone A Full Stack React And Firebase Application
 This project is a high-fidelity clone of the core features of the Instagram platform, built to demonstrate proficiency in modern full-stack development using the MERN-adjacent stack.

 The primary focus of this application is to showcase experience with **React hooks, state management, and seamless integration with Google's Firebase backend services.**